 The painting of The Notorious B.I.G. glowers down and I swear I can almost hear him asking ‘What you want?’.
 Although given I initially thought he was just some staunch guy, and not a famous rapper shot down in his prime, he may have said something else entirely, or rapped even.

 Artist John Noakes (1938-2006) painted murals on 65 bus shelters in Dunedin.
 The photos below were taken as we drove around Otago Peninsula.
 The bus shelters got me thinking about how creativity can be applied to necessary and functional structures in our environment.
 Why do bus shelters need to be so uniform when they can be a canvas for flying pigs?

 Mr Noakes had the idea to paint bus shelters when he was on a bus travelling to work, it was raining, and he saw children huddling in the Company Bay shelter.
-The children looked miserable … Read the rest
+The children looked miserable and he thought their … Read the rest